ennovyhs-ops/firebase/README.md

    - Parent to indicate Player attendance to events and activities from options (Attend, Late, Injured, Absent), with time stamp to record.
  - **Setting**
    - **Team Setting**
-     - Add 8-digit code to request to join new teams.
+     - Allow to enter other 8-alphanumeric code to request to join more teams.
-     - Send request to respective team coach to unjoin team.
+     - Send request to respective team coach to unjoin team, needs team's coach approval.
+     - Display all joined teams.
    - **Profile Setting**
-     - Profile settings to edit name, nickname, profile photo, contact email and phone.
+     - Profile settings to edit name, nickname, contact email and phone.
      - View and edit respective child Player profile information (first name, last name, contact email and number).
+     - Enter Players' registered email to link with respecitve Player account.
+     - Display linked Player accounts, if any.
+Needs Player approval if unlinked by Parent.
      - Delete account.
 - Bottom navigation bar to navigate between different pages.